avasdao/nexajs/web/src/pages/intro.md

 ### Setup using a package manager

-NexaJS is fully-supported by your favorite package manager.
-Choose from one of the options below to begin installation of NexaJS into your existing Webapp.
+NEXA.js is fully-supported by your favorite package manager.
+Choose from one of the options below to begin installation of NEXA.js into your existing Webapp.

 ```shell
 npm install --save nexajs